Category Archives: Epic

 Admittedly inferior, the English version is nonetheless extravagant and lovely by its own merits, though I am dying to see the original version, if available.

 The time is during the 1860s as the tumultuous era affected the country of Italy and more specifically, Sicily.
-Prince Don Fabrizio Salina (Lancaster) is at a crossroads, torn between holding onto the glory he once knew and accepting the changing times, welcoming a more modern unity within the country.
+Prince Don Fabrizio Salina (Lancaster) is at a crossroads between holding onto the glory he once knew and accepting the changing times, welcoming a more modern unity within the country.

 The film dissects the changing times in Italy.

-The visual treats that await the viewer are astounding and by far the best part of the film.
-The lovely and palatial estates are gorgeous with decorative sets, bright and zesty colors, and ravishing meals displayed during parties to make any audience member salivate with joy.
+The visual treats for the viewer are astounding and by far the best part.
+The lovely and palatial estates are gorgeous with decorative sets, bright and zesty colors, and meals displayed during parties to make audience members salivate.

 Many film comparisons, both past and yet to come, can easily be made when thought about.
 An Italian Gone with the Wind (1939), if you will, with Angelica as Scarlett and Tancredi as Rhett (okay, the chemistry is not quite the same, but similarities do exist), and Concetta as the long-suffering Melanie, the characters can be compared.